Auditory Desensitization Games

 Technologies to automatically recognize stress are extremely important to prevent chronic psychological stress and the pathophysiological risks associated with it.
 The introduction of comfortable and wearable biosensors have created new opportunities to measure stress in real-life environments, but there is often great variability in how people experience stress and how they express it physiologically.
 In this project, we modify the loss function of Support Vector Machines to encode a person's tendency to feel more or less stressed, and give more importance to the training samples of the most similar subjects.
 These changes are validated in a case study where skin conductance was monitored in nine call center employees during one week of their regular work.
 Employees working in this type of setting usually handle high volumes of calls every day, and they frequently interact with angry and frustrated customers that lead to high stress levels.

 Autonomic Nervous System Activity in Epilepsy

 We are performing long-term measurements of autonomic nervous system (ANS) activity on patients with epilepsy.
 In certain cases, autonomic symptoms are known to precede seizures.
 Usually in our data, the autonomic changes start when the seizure shows in the EEG, and can be measured with a wristband (much easier to wear every day than wearing an EEG).
 We found that the larger the signal we measure on the wrist, the longer the duration of cortical brain-wave suppression following the seizure.
-The duration of the latter is a strong candidate for a biomarker for SUDEP "Sudden Unexpected Death in Epilepsy," and we are partnering with scientists and doctors to better understand this.
+The duration of the latter is a strong candidate for a biomarker for SUDEP (Sudden Unexpected Death in Epilepsy), and we are working with scientists and doctors to better understand this.
 In addition, bilateral changes in ANS activity may provide valuable information regarding seizure focus localization and semiology.